key4hep/k4-project-template/README.md

 This repository can be a starting point and template for projects using the Key4hep software stack, in particular those writing Gaudi algorithms.
+To use it, instead of forking it, go to Github and click `Use this template` at the top right.

 ## Dependencies